 Telematics for Health and Life Insurance

-Within healthcare, there’s plenty of potential for telematics as well.
+Within healthcare, there’s plenty of potential for this innovation as well.
 Particularly, thanks to the growth of the Internet of Medical Things (IoMT).

 As an insurer, you’re interested in identifying customers that are the most likely to obtain costly medical services and make use of your insurance coverage.
 That is precisely what dictates a policy price your underwriters will assign to each specific individual.